 Our lead product candidate, tomivosertib, is an oral small-molecule inhibitor of MNK that we are developing in combination with inhibitors of anti-PD-(L)1 therapy, for the treatment of patients with solid tumors.
-In June 2021, we initiated dosing in KICKSTART, our randomized Phase 2b clinical trial evaluating tomivosertib in combination with pembrolizumab in patients with metastatic non-small cell lung cancer ("NSCLC").
-We recently updated our trial design to focus on the largest segment of that market, patients who are undergoing their initial, or frontline, course of treatment.
-The revised trial includes the following two cohorts: (1) "PD-L1 \geq 50% cohort", for patients with PD-(L)1 expression \geq 50% who will receive tomivosertib or placebo in combination with pembrolizumab as maintenance therapy immediately after completing the plantum-based chemotherapy doublet phase of their frontline treatment without disease progression.
-We anticipate reporting topline data from both cohorts in the first half of 2023.
+In the second quarter of 2021, we initiated dosing in KICKSTART, our randomized Phase 2b clinical trial evaluating tomivosertib in combination with pembrolizumab in patients with metastatic non-small cell lung cancer ("NSCLC") with PD-L1 expression level greater than or equal to 50% ("PD-L1≥50%").
+Pembrolizumab is owned and marketed by Merck for frontline NSCLC and several other indications.
+We anticipate reporting topline data from the KICKSTART trial in the second half of 2023.
 Our second product candidate, zotatifin, is an inhibitor of eIF4A, a component of the eIF4F complex, and is currently being evaluated in a Phase 1/2 clinical trial in patients with certain solid tumors.
-We have completed the Phase 1 portion of this trial and are currently enrolling patients in multiple Phase 2a openlabel expansion cohorts in biomarker-selected patients with tumors driven by multiple proteins shown in our preclinical studies to be downregulated by zotatifin.
-We anticipate reporting initial response data from one or more of the expansion cohorts, as well as additional data from the Phase 1 dose escalation portion of the trial, in the first half of 2022.
-We are also conducting a Phase 1b clinical trial evaluating zotatifin as an antiviral agent against SARS-CoV-2.
-We have entered into a global research collaboration and license agreement with Pfizer for our earliest stage program, inhibitors of eIF4E, and Pfizer is currently conducting IND-enabling studies for this program.
+We have completed the initial dose escalation portion of this trial and are currently evaluating zotatifin in combination with fulvestrant and abemaciclib (Z+F+A) in a Phase 2a open-label expansion cohort in patients with ER+ breast cancer.
+In light of the favorable safety results observed in the Phase 1/2 clinical trial and target engagement data generated to date, we have also resumed dose escalation of zotatifin in combination with fulvestrant in patients with ER+ breast cancer to determine if a higher dose of zotatifin can be utilized in future clinical studies.
+To date, we've reported initial data from four cohorts including patients with ER+ breast cancer, which demonstrated that zotatifin appeared to be safe, well tolerated and showed signals of activity, including partial responses in heavily pretreated ER+ breast cancer patients.
+We anticipate reporting topline results for the fully enrolled Z+F+A triplet cohort in ER+ breast cancer at the American Society of Clinical Oncology ("ASCO") 2023 Annual Meeting.
+Data from the dose escalation portion of the trial is anticipated in the second half of 2023.
+We have also comple zotatifin as an antiviral agent against SARS-CoV-2.
+The study was a double-blind, randomized, placebo-controlled trial evaluating the safety and antiviral activity of a single dose of zotatifin.
+In this trial, zotatifin was found to be safe and well-tolerated, and demonstrated favorable trends in several assessments of viral clearance compared to placebo.
+We have entered into a global collaboration and license agreement with Pfizer for our earliest stage program, inhibitors of eIF4E, and Pfizer is currently conducting investigational new drug application ("IND") enabling studies for this program.